 - For information about locating a Family PACT provider near you, visit the Family PACT website.
 Enter your zip code in the prompt on the left hand side of the page.

-Who is eligible for BCCTP?
+3. Who is eligible for BCCTP?

-- Are a women under age 65 who has satisfactory immigration status or is a citizen or national of the United States
+Women under age 65 who has satisfactory immigration status or is a citizen or national of the United States

 Have no other health insurance including full-scope no share-of-cost Medi-Cal or Medicare.

 Have been screened and found in need of treatment for breast (men and women) and/or cervical cancer (women only), follow-up care for cancer or precancerous cervical lesions/conditions by an EWC or Family PACT provider

-Are a male of any age or any immigration status
+Male of any age or any immigration status

-Are a female 65 years of age or older; and/or
+Female 65 years of age or older; and/or

 Have health insurance, including share-of-cost Medi-Cal and/or Medicare

-What happens after I apply at the provider's office?
+4. What happens after I apply at the provider's office?

-After you apply at the provider’s office, your application is reviewed by State Eligibility Specialists.
+After you apply at the provider’s office, your application is submitted to the State and reviewed by State Eligibility Specialists.

 - Proof of identity

 - Proof of citizenship/immigration status

 - Information about other health coverage (if any)